DevnagriAI/devnagri_docs/guide/Client_Guide.md

 #### Apply Coupon

-Users can apply any available offer coupons here, which will provide a discount on the billing amount according to the current offers.
-After reviewing the details, users must agree to the "Terms & Conditions" by selecting the provided checkbox.
+Users can apply any available offer coupons here, which will provide a discount on the billing amount basis the code.

 #### Total Amount

 The actual billable amount after applying any coupon is shown for final billing.
-User can select the option to “Pay Now” and can make the payment with internal credits or through the payment gateway.
+User can select the option to “Pay Now” and can make the payment with internal credits or online through the payment gateway.

 ### Payment

-User will be redirected to the payment gateway upon clicking on Pay Now, where the amount for the order can be paid using different methods such as Scan QR with Paytm ,netbanking, debit card, credit card etc.
+User will be redirected to the payment gateway upon clicking on Pay Now, where the amount for the order can be paid using various methods such as Scan QR with Paytm, netbanking, debit card, credit card etc.

 ![payemt](./images/PaymentUpdate.png)